jsigbiz/spec/spec.md

  - `import { AThing, BThing } from "./other-file.jsig"`
  - `import { AThing as BThing } from "./other-file.jsig"`

+## Type expression

+A type expression is one of the following

+ - A builtin type
+ - A type literal
+ - An object literal
+ - A function expression
+ - A tuple literal
+ - A union expression
+ - A compound expression
+ - A string literal
+ - A null literal
+ - A undefined literal
+ - A numeric literal
+ - A boolean literal

 ## Builtin Types

 There are a set of builtin types.

  - `String`
  - `Number`
+ - `Boolean`
  - `Object`
  - `void`
  - `Any`